Marius Funk: Club career

 In April 2014 Marius Funk extended his contract with VfB Stuttgart until 2017.
 He made his debut for VfB Stuttgart II on 25 July 2015 in the 3.
 Liga against Dynamo Dresden.

 On 21 May 2022, Funk signed with FC Ingolstadt.

+On 4 September 2025, Funk joined Energie Cottbus.

 International career

 Funk was Germany's first choice goalkeeper at the 2015 UEFA European Under-19 Championship.

+Personal life

+His brother, Patrick Funk, is also a professional footballer.